In this article

-There’s positive news on the job front as well.
-The BLS projects job growth at 12%, about average for all occupations, through 2030.
+There’s positive news on the job search for estate planning paralegals.
+The BLS projects job growth at 14.1%, much faster than average for all occupations, through 2031.
 There will be particularly high demand for paralegals with an estate planning specialty, and with the rapidly expanding aging population (baby boomers), the need for estate planning should grow as well.

 10th Percentile: $37,690

 75th Percentile: $75,560